Replace Sway Bar Links

 best way to remove sway bar links

-If the bushing is already gone, a vice-grip locked on the link keeps it from spinning while you're cutting it off.
+TIP: If the rubber bushings are already gone, a vice-grip locked onto the link will keep it from spinning while you're cutting it off.

 sway bar link replacement